protokoll-studio/custom-text-editor/README.md

+## Important
+This "Tool" use the same class name as Tailwind but Tailwind is not installed because... maybe you don't want to deal with Tailwind.
+So, be sure to remove those classname OR update your taiwind.css file

 ### Import JS and Icons
 - Import the icon with `<link href="https://cdn.jsdelivr.net/npm/remixicon@2.5.0/fonts/remixicon.css" rel="stylesheet">`
 - Import the style with : `<link rel="stylesheet" href="src/styles/custom-text-editor.css">`